A Gift for Mom! 🤍

-I am sitting on the front stoop coffee cup in hand, daydreaming about a little cherry cheeked boy.
-The one that used to race up the front lawn (world around him be damned) in order to wrap himself in a Mom hug.
+I am sitting on the front stoop, coffee cup in hand, daydreaming about a little cherry-cheeked boy.
+The one who used to race up the front lawn (world around him be damned) in order to wrap himself in a Mom hug.

 He could not get to me, then the center of his universe, fast enough.

 Breathless with awe over his bestest kindergarten day ever, he spilled the beans on his older sister misbehaving at recess.
-Then he handed me a crumpled creased Mother’s Day picture with a giant heart and an “I Love you” with a perfect backwards L.
+Then he handed me a crumpled and creased Mother’s Day picture with a giant heart and an “I Love You” with a perfect backwards L.

-I now watch this same child, I mean man-child (15-year-old to be exact) saunter past me with nary a glance.
-I detect a grunt however.
-I believe it’s in response to my same stupid and annoying question “How was your day?”
+I now watch this same child—I mean man-child (15-year-old to be exact)—saunter past me with nary a glance.
+I do detect a grunt.
+I believe it’s in response to my same stupid and annoying question, “How was your day?”

 “Nope.”